 Through my 24 years of work in the technology industry, I visited 47 countries and found a similarity between these vastly diverse places-- countries protect their borders.
-Protecting the sovereignty of our nation is one of the few clear responsibilities of Congress, and the security of our border has been neglected for far too long.
-Securing the southern border will reduce the flow of drugs into the United States, lessen dangers to women and children, and help to ensure the rule of law is respected in our country.
+Protecting the sovereignty of our nation is one of the few constitutionally-granted responsibilities of Congress, and the security of our border had been neglected for far too long.

 More on Border Security and Immigration

 |2/10/21||Daily Wire: Democrats Block Amendment To Ban Illegals From Getting Taxpayer-Funded COBRA Benefits In Stimulus|